sizemore0125/Laplace/docs/calibration_example.md

 [Laplace] Acc.: 94.8%; ECE: 0.8%; NLL: 0.157
 ```

-Notice that the last-layer LA does not do any harm to the accuracy, yet it improves the calibration of the MAP model substantially.
+Notice that the LA does not do any harm to the accuracy, yet it improves the calibration of the MAP model substantially.